scala-steward/dt-lab-scala-alligator/README.md

   * creates/updates that have only 1 field whose value affects another field via operator triggers recalc of eager operators.
   * query actor state with `/root/<ns.type>/<id>/<ns.type>id/<id>`
   * query actor child name list with `/root/<ns.type>/<id>/<ns.type>id/<id>/children`
-  * NOTE, search the actor space is a higher level application
+  * NOTE, search the actor space is a higher level application and not implemented in the kernel

 ```
 ns is location